 As required by medical device regulations, products that may be placed on the market or put into service must first meet applicable regulatory requirements.

-In order to demonstrate that its device meets regulatory requirements, thereby guaranteeing both the claimed performance and the safety of patients and users, the manufacturer must demonstrate that its device conforms to safety and performance requirements set out in the applicable directive or regulation.
+In order to demonstrate that its device meets regulatory requirements, thereby guaranteeing both the claimed performance and the safety of patients and users, the manufacturer must demonstrate that its device conforms to safety and performance requirements set out in the applicable regulatory texts.

 The manufacturer must address each applicable requirement and submit evidence demonstrating conformity.